-McGlarry has been an executive at MLB Network since its inception.
-In his first role as SVP of Programming and Business Affairs, McGlarry oversaw the network's programming development, business affairs and on-air talent negotiations.
-In 2012, McGlarry was named Executive Vice President, where he added oversight of affiliate sales and marketing, and was instrumental in the network's affiliate distribution renewals.
+Upon joining MLB Network in 2008 as SVP, Programming and Business Affairs, McGlarry oversaw the network's programming development, business affairs and on-air talent negotiations.
+In 2012, McGlarry was named as executive vice president, adding oversight of affiliate sales and marketing and playing an instrumental role in the network's affiliate distribution renewals.
 He was later appointed EVP, Content, in 2014, assuming responsibility for all programming and production.

 Before joining MLB Network, McGlarry worked at Major League Baseball from 2003-08.
 As VP of Broadcasting Business Affairs, McGlarry played a key role in negotiating MLB's broadcasting deals, including the landmark agreements to create and launch MLB Network.

-Prior to MLB, McGlarry was an Assistant to former New York Governor Mario Cuomo and an attorney at Willkie Farr & Gallagher, where he worked on MLB matters as outside counsel.
+Prior to MLB, McGlarry was an assistant to former New York Governor Mario Cuomo and an attorney at a New York law firm, where he worked on MLB matters as outside counsel.
 He graduated from the University of Virginia School of Law and has an undergraduate degree from Amherst College.